ptds2022/website/content/tutorials/r_install.md

 ### 1.2 Installing RStudio

-*Caution:* Install RStudio only once R has been installed and only in this order.
+*Caution:* Install `RStudio` only once `R` has been installed and only in this order.

-RStudio is an integrated development environment for R. Following up our exaple of the car, RStudio is similar to additional parts, such as exterior, interior, air conditioner, etc. You can drive the vehicle withour them, but life is much simpler and pleasent if they are present.
+`RStudio` is an integrated development environment for `R`.
+Following up our example of the car, `RStudio` is similar to additional parts, such as exterior, interior, air conditioner, etc. You can drive the vehicle without them, but life is much simpler and pleasant if they are present.

 We will install the free version: